Benon78/tanzania-safari/README.md

 ## ✨ Features

-- Explore curated **Tanzania safari tours** with itineraries, highlights, and pricing.
+- Explore curated **Neyah Adventure** with itineraries, highlights, and pricing.
 - Discover top **destinations** with full descriptions and stunning images.
 - **Tour detail pages** with image galleries and highlights.
 - Fully **responsive design** for mobile, tablet, and desktop.